Mercyyhh/cli-todo/README.md

 in order to run it like a normal terminal command you need to:

+1. copy the json file from the json directory to anywhere you want and change the `json_path` variable in `main.py` to the json file directory.

-1. Rename the python file to what you want the command prefix to be, i will choose `todo` for this example. and make sure you remove the file extention. **todo ~~.py~~**
+2. Rename the python file to what you want the command prefix to be, i will choose `todo` for this example. and make sure you remove the file extention. **todo ~~.py~~**

-2. Make the file executable with `chmod`.
+3. Make the file executable with `chmod`.
     - `chmod +x todo`
-3. Move the file to `~/.local/bin/`.
+4. Move the file to `~/.local/bin/`.

-4. add the path to bash/zsh if it's not already there.
+5. add the path to bash/zsh if it's not already there. (im not gonna explain, find out yourself)

-5. copy the json file from the json directory to anywhere you want and change the `json_path` variable in `main.py` to the jsoon file directory.

 Now you should be able to run it in the terminal no matter which directory you are in by running: